Commencement

 Overview

 A new degree program requires approval from both the campus community and the Chancellor's Office.
-The process is initiated with a conceptual abstract (also called a projected program proposal).
+The process is initiated with a Projection Proposal (formerly known as a Conceptual Abstract).

-The Conceptual Abstract should be an outgrowth of strategic planning.
+The projected degree should be an outgrowth of strategic planning.

-The department or college initiating a new degree program should prepare a 1-2 page Conceptual Abstract that includes the following.
-A Projected Degree Proposal (DOC)(opens in new window) template is available.
+The department or college initiating a new degree program should submit a projection proposal(opens in new window) that includes the following.

 • Name of proposed degree (AA 86-09 (PDF) specifies the campus policy requiring breadth in curriculum and in program name -- avoid overspecialization).